June 10 – August 27, 2023

-Celebrate Youth Art Month and the creative efforts of Central Wisconsin students in grades 5-8 via the 44th Student Art Exhibition.
+Celebrate Youth Art Month and the creative efforts of central and north central Wisconsin students in grades 5-8 via the 46th annual Student Art Exhibition.
 Each March, the nation promotes art education by focusing on student work.
-The exhibition is open to art specialists teaching in public, parochial, and home schools in Central Wisconsin.
-For details, access and read the Prospectus.
-To prepare your students’ entries for delivery, access and complete both the Master List and Entry Tags and include with delivered artwork.
+The exhibition is open to art educators teaching in public, parochial, and home schools in central and north central Wisconsin.